apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
 If no periodic checkpointing is enabled, your program will loose its state.
 Checkpointing also configures a **restart strategy**.
 Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.

 - Downscaling in Reactive Mode might cause longer stalls in your processing because Flink waits for the heartbeat between JobManager and the stopped TaskManager(s) to time out.
-You will see that your Flink job is stuck in the failing state for roughly 50 seconds before redeploying your job with a lower parallelism.
+You will see that your Flink job is stuck for roughly 50 seconds before redeploying your job with a lower parallelism.

   The default timeout is configured to 50 seconds.
 Adjust the [`heartbeat.timeout`]({{< ref "docs/deployment/config">}}#heartbeat-timeout) configuration to a lower value, if your infrastructure permits this.
 Setting a low heartbeat timeout can lead to failures if a TaskManager fails to respond to a heartbeat, for example due to a network congestion or a long garbage collection pause.
 Note that the [`heartbeat.interval`]({{< ref "docs/deployment/config">}}#heartbeat-interval) always needs to be lower than the timeout.